 The Wrong Environment

 If you are struggling to create lasting change, seek out the help of a therapist.
-Family Therapy Associates has a number of highly trained relationship experts.
+Family Therapy Associates has several highly trained relationship experts.
 Check out our website to learn more about how they can help!